Foxlowe Films

 We bring art films of various genres to our local area where access to cinema is a real issue.
 A pilot in 2012 clearly demonstrated a strong desire for a community cinema given that the nearest cinema of any type is circa 15 miles away in all directions.

-We run three seasons a year with regular screenings on Tuesday evenings at 7.45pm and Thursday matinees in half term for families and children.
+We run three seasons a year with regular screenings on Tuesday evenings at 7.45pm.

 -